Select therapeutic use:

 Indications for GLYNASE PRESTAB:

-Adjunct to diet in type 2 diabetes.
+Adjunct to diet and exercise in type 2 diabetes.

 Initially 1.5–3mg daily with breakfast.
 Debilitated: initially 0.75mg daily with breakfast.
 Increase by 1.5mg at weekly intervals if needed per blood glucose.
 Maintenance: 0.75–12mg daily in single or divided doses (consider divided doses above 6mg daily); max 12mg daily.

 Diabetic ketoacidosis, with or without coma.
 Type 1 diabetes.
 Concomitant bosentan.